Pacific Air Lines: Prop and turboprop transition

 In 1959 Pacific added the first of 14 secondhand pressurized Martin 4-0-4s.
 Pacific's first turbine airliner, the Fairchild F-27 (a U.S.-built version of the Dutch-manufactured Fokker F27 Friendship) was added to the fleet.
 In 1960 a phase-out of the thirteen DC-3s began: the last DC-3 flight was in 1962 and the last Martin 2-0-2s were retired in March 1964.
 The Martin 4-0-4s and Fairchild F-27s became the workhorses of Pacific's fleet.
 One F-27 in summer 1964 flew Reno-Lake Tahoe-Sacramento-San Francisco-San Jose-Fresno-Bakersfield-Burbank-Los Angeles-San Diego.
 It left Reno at 6:00 am and was scheduled into San Diego at 12:10 pm.
 Pacific's fleet became all-turbine after their last Martin 4-0-4 was retired in April 1967.

 According to the airline's timetables, flights to Las Vegas started in 1957, to Reno and San Diego in 1962, and to Lake Tahoe in 1964.
-Portland, Medford, Reno and Las Vegas were Pacific's only stops outside California.
+Medford and Portland, Oregon, and Las Vegas and Reno, Nevada, were Pacific's only destinations outside of California.